weetabix-su/renpsp-dev/readme.txt

 2. provide link to http://iichan.ru or http://iichan-eroge.blogspot.com with your release
 3. do not try to earn money using RenPSP or it's parts

-Note that LuaPlayer is licensed under GPL.
+Note: LuaPlayer and Lua Player Plus is licensed under GNU General Public License; Lua Player Euphoria is licensed under OSI BSD 3-Clause License (a.k.a.
+New BSD License)

 Start on Microsoft Windows:
     just run: win32_start.bat